haskell/ghcup-hs/HACKING.md

    Most of the `Version` parameters to functions had to be replaced with that and ensured the logic is consistent for cross and non-cross installs.
+2. This refactor added windows support wrt [#130](https://gitlab.haskell.org/haskell/ghcup-hs/-/issues/130).
+   The major changes here were switching `hpath` library out for `filepath`/`directory` (sadly) and introducing a non-unix way of handling processes via the `process` library.
+It also introduced considerable amounts of CPP wrt file handling, installation etc.